quatico-solutions/webcomponents-101-part1/README.md

 * `run:example-step-4`:  Run script files for example step 4.
 * `run:exercise1`:  Run script files for exercise 1.
 * `run:exercise2`:  Run script files for exercise 2.
+* `run:solution1-1`:  Run script files for solution 1-1.
-* `run:solution1`:  Run script files for solution 1.
+* `run:solution1-2`:  Run script files for solution 1-2.
 * `run:solution2`:  Run script files for solution 2.

 Run Jest to test the code for an individual exercise or solution using `yarn test:exercise-name` or `yarn test:solution-name`.
 For example: